Recovering from Cluster B Abuse: Why Each Disorder Requires a Different Healing Path

 Q: Can I heal from Cluster B abuse if the abuser is still in my life?

 A: Healing is possible even if the abuser remains in your life, particularly in co-parenting or familial situations.
-However, it requires establishing extremely firm boundaries, minimizing contact, and developing robust coping mechanisms.
+However, it requires establishing extremely firm boundaries, minimizing contact, and developing strong coping mechanisms.
 The primary focus shifts from changing the abuser to protecting your own emotional and psychological well-being.
 In many cases, complete no-contact is the most effective path to full recovery.

 Q: What are the common long-term effects of Cluster B abuse?